alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced some Linux and got more into PHP in web programming.

 **Thoughts**: To be honest, PHP still confuses me a little, but it seems like a useful tool in a real-world environment.

+### Day 42: August 01, Friday

+**Today's Progress**: Today I did a general review of Linux, reviewed new topics in Java and PHP in web programming.

+**Thoughts**: My final exams are coming up, so I have to study and practice as much as possible.